gmtsar/documentation/source/Frequently_Asked_Questions.rst

     or magnitude of atmospheric noise depends heavily on where your interferogram is.

     One possible choice is to use outside data or weather models to try correcting it.
-    There are a variety of these corrects available, but a common one to try is the GACOS correction: http://www.gacos.net/
+    There are a variety of these corrections available, but a common one to try is the GACOS correction: http://www.gacos.net/

     Correcting with GNSS data can also remove long-wavelength atmospheric noise